What Is Meant by Behaviours That Challenge?

 When someone is experiencing depression, they often have challenges with a range of symptoms, including low mood, lack of motivation, and feelings of hopelessness or worthlessness.
 These symptoms can lead to a loss of interest in activities, social withdrawal, and difficulty functioning in daily life.

-In some cases, individuals with depression may exhibit challenging behaviour as a way of expressing their distress.
+In some cases, people with depression may exhibit challenging behaviour as a way of expressing their distress.

 Past Trauma